BCoLab/pyRecAid/README.md

 ```sh
 >> conda install -c clinicalgraphics gdcm
 ```
--	In case you do not want to install anaconda, you can download the GDCM library at [here](https://sourceforge.net/p/gdcm/gdcm/).
+-	In case you do not want to install anaconda, you can download the GDCM library [here](https://sourceforge.net/p/gdcm/gdcm/).

 #### For Linux users:
 Linux machines contain a system Python3.
 It is highly recommended that you don’t install the program using the system Python3.
 You are better to install a virtual environment by venv or conda (in case you have anaconda or miniconda) and then follow the instructions below.